Big feelings: what’s normal and what’s not?

-Teenage years are full of emotions – some that are irritating and unwelcome, some that feel overwhelming or even catastrophic.
+Teenage emotions can be erratic and difficult to deal with.
 But with the rate of social and emotional development occurring in teenagers, it’s no wonder they experience more than their fair share of overwhelming feelings.

 “Why are teenagers so emotional?” is a stereotypical question that gets thrown around in exasperation at the antics and mood swings of hormonal high schoolers.
 But the complexity of teenage emotions is nothing to make light of.
 When moods interfere with everyday life, it could be a sign of a more serious mental health issue.

-We spoke with Associate Professor Vanessa Cobham from UQ’s School of Psychology to receive expert advice on what parents can do to help their teen if they’re struggling mentally.
+We spoke with Professor Vanessa Cobham from UQ’s School of Psychology to receive expert advice on how to deal with teenage emotions, and what parents can do to help teens grappling with big feelings.

 Dealing with teenage emotions

 Emotional ups and downs are a normal part of life for teenagers – and really, for anyone at any age.
 Some days they will be cheerful and bright, while other days they might feel sad, flat and irritable.
 Take into account the significant social and emotional development in teenagers, and it’s understandable that they’re experiencing strong and continuously changing emotions.